-I originally reviewed this router at its launch and called in the Nexus of wireless routers.
+I originally reviewed this router (in my previous life) at its launch and called it the Nexus of wireless routers.
 Soon after, I got one for my personal use.
 In the years that followed, I reviewed many other routers.
 So when I say I now still find mine one of the best, I speak from experience.

 Asus RT-AC88U: Almost perfect for nerds

-(Note on RT-AC88U vs. RT-AC3100: Asus also makes the RT-AC3100 that is very similar to the RT-AC88U, which is an AC3100 router.
+(Note on Asus RT-AC88U vs. RT-AC3100: Asus also makes the RT-AC3100, which is very similar to the RT-AC88U -- both are AC3100 routers.
 The two look almost identical, except from the back where the RT-AC3100 has the usual four LAN ports.)

-And there’s more!
+There's even more!
 You can also turn one of its LAN ports into a second WAN port.
-If you have two broadband connections, such as DSL and Cable, you can use both at the same time to increase speed (load-balancing) or to have high availability (fail-over).
+If you have two broadband connections, such as DSL and Cable, you can use both simultaneously to increase speed (load-balancing) or have high availability (fail-over).

 I tried this feature out, too, and it worked well.
 By the way, for load-balancing, make sure you use two broadband connections of similar speed grades.
 If that's not the case, it's better to use them in the fail-over mode.

-With the latest firmware, the RT-AC88U has all the features available in new Asus routers.
+With the latest firmware, the Asus RT-AC88U has all the features available in new Asus routers.
 These include AiProtection, Adaptive QoS, Game Boost, and so on.
-Over the years, I've used all the features of the router, and they have become the base standard for me to evaluate other routers.
+Over the years, I've used all the router's features, and they have become the base standard for me to evaluate other routers.

 What I like the most, however, is the Wake on LAN function, which is part of the Network Tools.
 I use this regularly to turn on other computers or servers within my network remotely.

 I also frequently use the VPN server to connect to home while traveling.
-The router can also work as a VPN client in case you want your home network to be part of another home's or office's network.
+The router can also work as a VPN client if you want your home network to be part of another home's or office's network.

 Excellent support for AiMesh

-I just needed to upload the settings of the RT-AC86U (from a backup file) on to the RT-AC88U, and the latter will take over, retaining all settings, including those of the AiMesh feature (other nodes and so on).
+I just needed to upload the settings of the RT-AC86U (from a backup file) onto the RT-AC88U, and the latter will take over, retaining all user configurations, including those of the AiMesh feature (other nodes and so on).
 There was no need to build the mesh from scratch.